Current Lab Members

 Adam Rosso, GSU M.S.
 Student Email

 Adam is interested in physiology, ecology, evolution, and genomics.
 He joined the lab from the University of California-Merced, where he studied the ecology and evolution of lizards on Greek islands.
 For his thesis, he studied the plasticity of gene expression and physiology in response to a changing climate.
-Adam graduated from Georgia Southern University in the Spring of 2020. |
+Adam graduated from Georgia Southern University in the Spring of 2020, and is currently beginning a PhD program at the University of Texas-Arlington. |

 John David Curlis, GSU M.S.
 Student

 John David Curlis is interested in the evolution and physiology of reptiles and amphibians.
 He joined the lab in 2015 from the University of Virginia, where he studied physiology, performance and behavior of anoles (Anolis sagrei, A. limifrons and A. humilis) and spiny iguanas (Ctenosaura similis) in the laboratory and in the field in Florida and Costa Rica.
 His thesis work focused on the evolution of mimetic and non-mimetic traits is the highly polymorphic ground snake.
-John David graduated in December 2017 with his Master's degree, and is in graduate school for a PhD at the University of Michigan with Alison Davis Rabosky! |
+John David graduated in December 2017 with his Master's degree, and is in graduate school for a PhD at the University of Michigan with Alison Davis Rabosky. |

 Albert Chung, GSU M.S.
 Student

 Albert is interested in ecology, evolutionary biology and physiology.
 He joined the lab from the University of Virginia, where he studied immune function and parasitism in brown anoles (Anolis sagrei) in the field.
 His thesis work focused on the sexual divergence in phenotype and gene expression of brown anoles during development.
-Albert graduated in December of 2018, and is working on a PhD. in Shane Campbell-Staton's lab at the University of California Los Angeles! |
+Albert graduated in December of 2018, and is working on a PhD at Princeton University. |

 Jessica Bowers, GSU Undergraduate Student